 Morris County NJ Restraining Order Dismissed After Trial by Judge Thanks to the Tormey Law Firm

-NJ Restraining Order Lawyers with offices in Morristown, NJ
+Fight to Dismiss Restraining Order Case in Morristown, NJ

 The Morris County restraining order defense lawyers at the Tormey Law Firm recently prevailed at trial, resulting in the dismissal of a restraining order.
 Our client was accused of harassment by his wife, who alleged that our client was abusing a controlled dangerous substance and that the substance use created a dangerous environment that could only be stopped by a final restraining order.
 This allegation, however, did not fit within the statutory definition of harassment and, fortunately for our client, the family court judge was convinced by our persuasive legal argument.
 The end result after the final restraining order trial was that the court dismissed the restraining order and all of the restrictions put in place by the initial temporary restraining order were lifted.